MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-exercise-template.md

        - **Instructions**: Agent to help facilitate documents to the call center
        - **Knowledge**: Add specific websites: Ad the link to the Sharepoint site that you retrieved at the start of the lab.
 1. Select **Create**
-1. Navigate to https://admin.microsoft.com and login with the provided admin credentials.
+1. Navigate to https://admin.microsoft.com and login with as the MOD Administrator.
 1. Select **Agents** on the left hand side of the navigation menu.
 Then select **All agents**.
 1. Under the **Registry** tab you should now see the newly created Contoso Agent.
 1. Select the Contoso Agent.